 Get weekly tips to help you make the most of your space!

 The outward appearance of your property is absolutely vital, especially if you’re planning to sell your home in the near future.
 You can think of your home’s exterior as the foot-in-the-door factor that will get buyers to look twice at what you’re offering.
 Curb appeal will catch their interest and draw them in.

-With that in mind, we’ll walk you through five simple strategies for beautifying your home without breaking the bank.
+With that in mind, we’ll walk you through six simple strategies for beautifying your home without breaking the bank.
 You’ll see it’s easy — and even fun — to manage your property when you follow a few easy tips.
 Just apply the advice below and you’ll master the art of curb appeal in no time at all.

 1. Lay Down Mulch and Hardy Plants

 Bringing your front yard from bland to beautiful is often as easy as buying mulch and drought-tolerant plants.
 Just set down a layer of fresh mulch and add some ornamental grasses, salvia plants or lavender.
 The contrast between the bright flowers and dark mulch provides an eye-catching pop of color.